Garmin Index Smart Scale

 What could happen if something goes wrong?

-Garmin seems to do a good job handling the privacy and security of all the personal data this smart scale collects.
-They did suffer that very public ransomware attack in 2020.
+Garmin also seems to do a pretty good job securing the personal information they collect.
+However, they did suffer that very public ransomware attack in 2020.
 Ransomware attacks suck and it seems no company is safe from them these days.
+Good news though, no user data was actually compromised in that attack, so, once more, good work Garmin.

 Tips to protect yourself